Diving Raja Ampat : Top 10 Best Dive Sites

 8. Wedding Cake – Pulau Wayil – Misool

-Wedding Cake gets its name from its layered shape, reminiscent of a wedding cake.
+Wedding Cake is named from its layered shape, reminiscent of a wedding cake.
 This site is perfect for drift diving, offering a gentle immersion through canyons and coral walls.
 The fauna is diverse, including schools of surgeonfish, parrotfish, and even, if you’re lucky, leopard sharks.
 The constant current allows you to observe numerous pelagic fish, including jacks and tuna, while floating along the walls.
 Wedding Cake is also appreciated for its vibrant colors and unique structure.

 My dive at Wedding Cake